 In December 2019, the Prosecutor of the International Criminal Court (ICC) filed a request with the Pre-Trial Chamber of the Court, seeking confirmation of her opening an investigation into the “Situation in Palestine.”
-On February 5, 2021, the Chamber issued a 2-1 opinion in favor of the Prosecutor.
+On February 5, 2021, the Chamber issued a 2-1 opinion in favor of the Prosecutor, and on March 3, 2021, she announced the launch of a formal investigation.

 The following document provides answers to commonly asked questions regarding the ICC and the NGO campaign targeting Israel.